Introduction

 If you’re heading to Europe and want a solid alternative, this guide on how to get an eSIM data plan for Europe explains how travelers are skipping hardware and going fully digital.

-Portable WiFi vs. Other Connectivity Solutions
+Portable WiFi vs. Other Connectivity Solution

-Pocket WiFi vs. Local SIM Card vs. eSIM: Which Is Best for Travel?
+Pocket WiFi vs. Local SIM Card

 If you’re comparing ways to stay online abroad, you’ve likely considered Pocket WiFi, local SIM cards, and eSIMs.
 But how do these stack up?

-A Pocket WiFi needs cellular service to work.
+- Pocket WiFi needs cellular service to work.
 So, how does a pocket WiFi work without internet?
 It doesn’t.
 The device still requires a SIM or eSIM profile to pull in mobile data.
 No signal, no WiFi.
 It only creates a private network; it doesn’t generate data itself.

-Local SIM cards are cheaper in one country but need swapping and registration. eSIMs, on the other hand, work instantly and let you switch plans or countries in a few taps.
+- Local SIM cards are cheaper in one country but need swapping and registration.

 For multi-country trips, you can skip the hardware and go digital with this complete guide to choosing the best eSIM for Europe.